If you’ve heard your riding mates carrying on about Zwift and smart trainers but you have no idea what they’re talking about, let us help.

 On the downside, wheel-on smart trainers require calibration each time you put your bike on them, which includes a 10-minute warm-up.
 And often, the power accuracy isn’t quite as good as on a direct-drive model.

-Direct-drive smart trainers are sturdy units that effectively replace your rear wheel.
+Direct-drive smart trainers, like the Tacx Neo 2T Smart and the Elite Suito, are sturdy units that effectively replace your rear wheel.
 After installing a cassette, you pop off your wheel and mount the trainer on the direct-drive trainer.

 Benefits of this design include stability, accurate power measurement and no need to warm-up before calibrating.
 The downsides?
 Cost and weight.
 Prices start at £699 / $899 and most of them weigh about 47lb / 21.3kg.